 - This product should be used within the absolute maximum rating (voltage, current, temperature, etc.).
-This product may be broken if used beyond the rating. - · Do not design and use the product in excess of the absolute maximum ratings (voltage, current and temperature).
-The product might be damaged if it is used in excess of the absolute maximum ratings. - · The equipment containing this product should have adequate fuses or circuit breakers to prevent the equipment from causing secondary destruction (ex. fire, explosion etc.). - · Please confirm the turn-off current and voltage are within the RBSOA. - · Consider the possible temperature rise not only for the junction and case, but also the terminals.
-Please confirm these temperatures are within the absolute maximum ratings. - · The product is made of incombustible material.
+This product may be broken if used beyond the rating. - Do not design and use the product in excess of the absolute maximum ratings (voltage, current and temperature).
+The product might be damaged if it is used in excess of the absolute maximum ratings. - The equipment containing this product should have adequate fuses or circuit breakers to prevent the equipment from causing secondary destruction (ex. fire, explosion etc.). - Please confirm the turn-off current and voltage are within the RBSOA. - Consider the possible temperature rise not only for the junction and case, but also the terminals.
+Please confirm these temperatures are within the absolute maximum ratings. - The product is made of incombustible material.
 However, if the product fails, it may emit smoke or flame.
-When operating the product near any flammable place or material may cause the product to emit smoke or flame in case the product become even hotter during operation.
-Please take measures to prevent the spread of fire. - Do not touch the terminals or package of the product directly while power is supplied or during operation in order to avoid electric shock and burns. - · To prevent high-frequency noise such as switching noise from being directly applied to VCCH and VCCL terminals, connect a ceramic capacitor of appropriate capacity near to VCCH terminal between VCCH and ground terminals, and near to VCCL terminal between VCCL and ground terminals. - The product might malfunction if noise is applied to the control terminals.
-Please use the product after checking that unstable operation or malfunction due to noise does not occur. - The high side IGBTs might turn off if VB voltage drops below $V{\rm B(off)}$ due to noise, etc. Please connect ceramic capacitors of appropriate capacity between VB(U) - U terminals, VB(V) - V terminals, and VB(W) - W terminals respectively. - The input signal voltage should be higher than the threshold voltage. - · Use this product within the reliability and lifetime under certain environments or conditions.
+The product may become hot during operation, therefore when operating the product near flammable places or materials. please take measures to prevent the spread of fire. - Do not touch the terminals or package of the product directly while power is supplied or during operation in order to avoid electric shock and burns. - To prevent high-frequency noise such as switching noise from being directly applied to VCCH and VCCL terminals, connect a ceramic capacitor of appropriate capacity near to VCCH terminal between VCCH and ground terminals, and near to VCCL terminal between VCCL and ground terminals. - The product might malfunction if noise is applied to the control terminals.
+Please use the product after checking that unstable operation or malfunction due to noise does not occur. - The high side IGBTs might turn off if VB voltage drops below V{B(off)} due to noise, etc. Please connect ceramic capacitors of appropriate capacity between VB(U) U terminals, VB(V) V terminals, and VB(W) W terminals respectively.
+The input signal voltage should be higher than the threshold voltage. - Use this product within the reliability and lifetime under certain environments or conditions.
 The product may fail before the target lifetime of your system if used beyond the reliable lifetime of the product. - The lifetime of the semiconductor products is not permanent.
 Please consider the thermal fatigue caused by temperature cycle due to self-generated heat.
-Please use the product within the ΔT{vi} cycle lifetime and $\Delta T{\rm c}$ power cycle The ΔT_c power cycle depends on the case temperature (T_c) rise and fall, and T_c is affected by the cooling conditions of the system.
-Please consider the heat generation of the product and design the cooling condition to achieve target lifetime. - The product should not used in an environment in the presence of acid, organic matter, or corrosive gas (hydrogen sulfide, sulfurous acid gas etc.) - · The product is not designed to be radiation-proof.
+Please use the product within the ΔT{vj} power cycle lifetime and ΔT_c power cycle lifetime. - The ΔT_c power cycle depends on the case temperature (T_c) rise and fall, and T_c is affected by the cooling conditions of the system.
+Please consider the heat generation of the product and design the cooling condition to achieve target lifetime. - The product should not used in an environment in the presence of acid, organic matter, or corrosive gas (hydrogen sulfide, sulfurous acid gas etc.) - The product is not designed to be radiation-proof.
 Please avoid using it in an environment where it is exposed to radiation. - It is recommended that any handling of the IPM is done on grounded electrically conductive floor and tablemats.